SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-12-Blue-Green-Deployment-of-Comments-and-Ratings/README.md

    ![Description Image](images/ex-11_bg_explanation.png)

 This technique can eliminate downtime due to application deployment.
-In addition, Blue-Green deployment reduces risk: if something unexpected happens with your new version on Green,you can immediately roll back to the last version by switching back to Blue.
+In addition, Blue-Green deployment reduces risk: if something unexpected happens with your new version on Green, you can immediately roll back to the last version by switching back to Blue.

 ## Scenario